WrittenbyTiana/Skilharvest-Student-Demographic-Analysis/README.md

 - How geographically varied is the student body?

 Based on these insights, the project intends to provide recommendations for educational strategies, resource allocation, and other considerations that can enhance the overall educational experience for the student population.
 The ultimate goal is to contribute to a more inclusive and tailored learning environment.

+## Tools Used

+The following tools were employed throughout different stages of the Student Demographic Analysis Project:

+- **Google Sheets:** Utilized for data collection through a user-friendly form, facilitating the gathering of demographic information from the student population.

+- **Power Query:** Employed for data cleaning processes, ensuring that the collected data is standardized and ready for analysis.

+- **Power BI:** Used for data visualization, enabling the creation of insightful charts and visual representations of the demographic analysis results.

+From data collection to analysis and visualization, these tools were essential to the project's smooth execution.